 top of page

-Prior to her work in Texas, Misti was the Artistic Director of Ardmore Contemporary Dance Company, a non-profit organization dedicated to sharing professional dance in Southern Oklahoma through performances, outreach projects, educational residencies, and community work.
+Her classical dance background includes influences from the New York and Chicago regions.
+She has worked in K-12 education, with special populations, choreographed theater and dance productions, and co-founded and directed Ardmore Contemporary Dance Company, a non-profit organization dedicated to sharing professional dance in southern Oklahoma through performances, outreach projects, educational residencies, and community work for many years.
 ACD was awarded a Community Arts Program Grant and an Arts in Alternative Education Grant by the Oklahoma Arts Council.

 bottom of page